kazurayam/ReactInputField/README.md

 With [Node.js](https://nodejs.org/en) installed, I can easily launch a React app locally on my machine.

-1. I will create a Next.js project in any directory on my machine.
+1. I will create a Next.js project on my machine.
 Next.js lets us generate a new project by a single command on top of Node.js.
 It's really easy.

 2. I will read the official React documentation ["LEARN REACT"](https://react.dev/learn) where I can find lots of sample React codes.
 I can choose one, copy & paste it into the `src/app/page.tsx` file in the generated Next.js project.
 I will bring the local web server in action at http://locahost:3000.